The History of Al’s Boats

 Our plans faced a roadblock in 2011 when I was diagnosed with ovarian cancer.
 After a challenging recovery, including chemotherapy, we were sailing again in 2012, thinking about what the future might bring.
 By early spring 2013, I decided to retire in July so that we could have our “big adventure” before time slipped away.
 And thus, this blog was born, a journal of our cruising adventure and filled with beautiful photos of our Morgan, Kindred Spirit, in the Bahamas.

-Here we are now in 2014, with yet another boat.
-Our Morgan was sold in June and we are transitioning to our third Kindred Spirit, a trawler — 2003 Mariner Orient 38.
-We will continue enjoying life on the water, and hopefully make the southern trip again in the winter of 2015-2016.
+In 2014, we are with yet another boat.
+Our Morgan was sold in June of that year and we are transitioned to our third Kindred Spirit, a trawler — 2003 Mariner Orient 38.
+We continued to enjoy life on the water, including a second trip south tot he Bahamas in the winter of 2015-2016.